Yetenol/antonpusch.de/content/tables.md

 ---
-title: "Tables - Separate content and styles like alignment, spacing, markup, and calculation, utilizing tabularray"
+title: "Tables - Separate content and styles like alignment, spacing, markup, and calculation, utilizing Tabularray"
 dg-publish: true
 dg-show-toc: true
 aliases:
   - Table
 ---
-+It's easy to start typesetting in LaTeX, and rely on TeX Stack Exchange's plentiful answers, whenever you don't know how to implement something.
+It's easy to start typesetting in LaTeX, and rely on TeX Stack Exchange's plentiful answers, whenever you don't know how to implement something.
 However, I encountered many seemingly simple solutions, that caused more trouble afterwards.
 Sometimes, changes will unknowingly affect other parts of your document; packages are outdated or straight up cause conflicts; or more modern LaTeX3 approaches should be preferred.

 - modern LaTeX3 package with key-value configuration
 - why not just booktabs